ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ## B) Replicating the paper's matching method

-In the paper they use an $L_{infty}$ norm : the pairs are created based on 4 pre-treatment variables :
+In the paper they use an $L_{\infty}$ norm : the pairs are created based on $4$ pre-treatment variables :
-* C_blocksdirtfloor : Proportion of blocks of houses with houses that has dirt floors
+* _C_blocksdirtfloor_ : Proportion of blocks of houses with houses that has dirt floors
-* C_HHdirtfloor : Proportion of households with dirt floors
+* _C_HHdirtfloor_ : Proportion of households with dirt floors
-* C_child05 : Average number of children between $0$ and $5$ years
+* _C_child05_ : Average number of children between $0$ and $5$ years
-* C_households : Number of households
+* _C_households_ : Number of households
-They are matching on the observed covaraites.
-The idea is to minimise the $L_{infty}$ distance to match the pairs of control and treatment data points.
-The $L_{infty}$ distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
-We can compute the $L_{infty}$ distance between each possible pair of treated and control data points and minimise to obtain the final matching.
+They are matching on the observed covariates.
+The idea is to minimise the $L_{\infty}$ distance to match the pairs of control and treatment data points.
+The $L_{\infty}$ distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
+We can compute the $L_{\infty}$ distance between each possible pair of treated and control data points and minimise to obtain the final matching.

-In practice :
-- construct bipartite graph : node = sample, treated samples on one hand and control samples on the other hand.
+In practice, we construct a bipartite graph.
+Each node represents a sample, treated samples are on one side of the graph and control samples are on the other side.
-Edge = links one control and one treated sample, weighted with the $L_{infty}$ norm.
-- Aim : minimise the norm over the matching.
-So the algorithms finds the best matched pairs such that the norm is minimum.
+The edges link one control and one treated sample, weighted with the $L_{\infty}$ norm.
+The aim is to minimise the norm over the matching.
+Thus the algorithm finds the best matched pairs such that the norm is minimum.

 ## C) Propensity score matching

-We want that the two samples of the pair have the same probability to be treated $\pi_l = \mathbb{P}(Z_l = 1 | r_{Cl}, r_{Tl}, \bold{x}_l, u_l)$ as defined below.
+Another of matching samples uses what is called propensity scores.
+We want that the two samples of the pair have the same probability to be treated $ \pi_{l} = \mathbb{P}(Z_{l} = 1 | r_{Cl}, r_{Tl}, \bold{x}_{l}, u_{l})$, with $Z_l$ the treatment, $r_{Cl}$ ..., $r_{Tl}$ ... , $\bold{x}_{l}$ ..., $u_{l}$ ....
 Instead of matching on observed covariates directly, the idea is to reduce the information of all the pre-treatment covariates to one signle number called the propensity score.
 This number is computed for every samples using a logistic regression.
 By doing so, the samples with equal propensity score are guaranted to have equal distributions of observed variables.
-The samples in the same pair might not have equal $x$ but total treatment and control groups will have the same distribution.
+The samples in the same pair might not have equal $\bold{x}$ but total treatment and control groups will have the same distribution.

-In practice :
-- construct bipartite graph : same as explained above for the matching of the paper.
-Edges weighted with the difference of similarity score.
-Similarity = 1 - difference of propensity score.
-- we want to minimise the difference of propensity score between the pairs.
+In practice, we construct bipartite graph as explained above for the matching of the paper.
+The edges are now weighted with the difference of similarity score.
+The similarity is defined as $1 - $ the difference of propensity score.
+We want to minimise the difference of propensity score between the pairs.
 Equivalently we can maximise the similarity between the pairs.
-Find the matching that miximises the overall similarity.
+The algotihm find the matching that miximises the overall similarity.

+The figure below illustrates the distribution of the propensity scores before and after the matching.
+We can see that after the matching, the distributions overlap almost perfectly.

 <iframe frameborder="no" border="0" marginwidth="-10%" marginheight="0" width="150%" height="300" allowfullscreen="true" src="assets/img/prop_dist_before.png"></iframe>